Nothing beats a day at the beach in the summer. During these warm months, some of our favourite activities include swimming and tanning.

 - Bring only your absolute favourites.

-Bringing your just-in-case swimsuits may seem like a good idea.
-But more often than not, they often turn into clutter when it's time to go home, and the souvenirs don't fit.
+Bringing your extra swimwear just in case can seem like a good idea.
+But more often than not, when it comes time to return home, things become clutter and the souvenirs don't fit.

 - "How do I know if a swimsuit is my 'absolute favourite'"

-Last year, I made the mistake of bringing a one-piece just for the sake of "diversifying my wardrobe".
-While I don't look bad in a one-piece, I certainly ignored the fact that I feel absolutely no joy wearing a one-piece style.
-I've always been a bikini lover and will probably always be.
+I made the error of bringing a one-piece last year only for the sake of "diversifying my wardrobe."
+Even though I don't appear horrible in a one-piece, I definitely disregarded the fact that I have no enjoyment whatsoever while donning a one-piece style.
+I have always loved bikinis and probably always will.

 - Consider the activities you’ll be participating in

-Other snorkelling gears: You can bring these yourself or rent them when you get there.
-Again, ask the resort if it’s available.
+Additional snorkelling equipment: You can either bring your own or hire it when you get there.
+Once more, enquire at the resort if it is.

 - snorkel goggles